 A subscription set contains a set of queries.
 Realm Flexible Sync returns documents matching those queries, where the user has the appropriate permissions to read and/or read and write the documents.
 If documents match the query, but the client does not have the permission to read or write them, they do not sync to the client application.

-You can form queries using Realm Query Language.
+You can form queries using Realm Query Language or LINQ.

-Flexible Sync does not support all the operators available in Realm Query Language.
+Flexible Sync does not support all the query operators available in Realm Query Language and the SDK's query engine.
 See Flexible Sync RQL Limitations for details.

 Subscription sets are based on a specific type of Realm object.
 You can have multiple subscriptions if you have many types of Realm objects.